DEAP/deap/doc/tutorials/types.rst

 Calling :func:`toolbox.population` will readily return a complete population where the individuals are accessible using two indices for example ``pop[r][c]``.
-For the moment there is no algorithm specialized for structured population, we are waiting your submissions.
+For the moment there is no algorithm specialized for structured population, we are waiting for your submissions.

 Swarm
 +++++